freedomofpress/securedrop-docs/docs/admin.rst

 forget the passphrase to their password manager.
 When this happens, you can reset their account as follows:

-* Log in as an administrator to the *Journalist Interface* and select *Admin* at the top right to open the *Admin Interface*.
+#.
+Log in as an administrator to the *Journalist Interface*
+#.
+Select *Admin* at the top right to open the *Admin Interface*
+#.
+Find the user's account name and select **Edit**

 |Reset Passphrase|

 Next, you can either rotate their passphrase or reset two-factor authentication for their account.

+To change their passphrase to the randomly-generated passphrase shown:

+  #.
+Have the journalist enter their current passphrase and two-factor code.
-* To change their passphrase to the randomly-generated passphrase shown, first make sure the new passphrase is saved in a password manager, then select **Reset Password**.
+  #.
+Make sure the new passphrase is saved in a password manager.
+  #.
+Click **Reset Password**

-* To reset two-factor authentication, click the button that corresponds to the user's chosen two-factor authentication method:
+To reset two-factor authentication:

+  #.
+Click the button that corresponds to the user's chosen two-factor authentication method:

-  * Click **Reset Mobile App Credentials** for accounts using FreeOTP or a similar authentication app.
+     * Click **Reset Mobile App Credentials** for accounts using FreeOTP or a similar authentication app

-  * Click **Reset Security Key Credentials** for accounts using a Yubikey.
+     * Click **Reset Security Key Credentials** for accounts using a Yubikey

-* Follow the on-screen instructions to complete the process and verify their new two-factor authentication credentials.
+  #.
+Follow the on-screen instructions to complete the process and verify their new two-factor authentication credentials.

 Off-boarding Users